June 2018 Shelfie – Ocean Theme

 Other ocean animals I put in a wooden bowl for her to explore.
 I know I need to make some more cards to match these as she’s very interested in knowing the names.
 I’m realising I need to brush up on my shark naming knowledge tonight as just saying ‘shark’ is leading to disbelieving looks!

 We love books!
-Sadly, I’ve realised I’m a little limited in ocean books, so we’ll definitely be scouring charity shops this week for more fiction and non-fiction texts.
+Here’s a selection of some of our favourite ocean books.
 We’ve got one of my previous class’s favourites Commotion in the Ocean – a lovely, bounce along rhyming book, Tiddler the little fish with the big imagination (this book is around level Turquoise on the book band levels) and The Emperor’s Egg a Dad looking after his precious egg through the harsh winter.

 We couldn’t be without balls – I can’t tell you how much fun she’s had bouncing these and testing them against ones that don’t bounce.
 Toddler science in action!

 Floss continues to be interested in puzzles and I’m beginning to introduce some slightly trickier ones.
 The turtle is a great 2 piece, chunky puzzle and the basket contains other sea animals as either 2 or 3 piece.
 The two piece fish was the other main one she liked.
-It’s an Orchard under the Sea set, but I’m not sure they still make it.
-I have seen it on some pre-loved sites.
-These are still quite tricky for her and I’ve got a plan for some homemade ones this week.
+It’s an Orchard under the Sea set, but I’m not sure they still make it (this one is similar).
+I’ve got a plan for some homemade ones this week.

 Rainbow Jellyfish